CW: direct mention of heavy stuff (no details), dick talk (penises)

 My sexual orientation is not a secret.
-It comes up pretty often in posts I make elsewhere on the internet, and it's probably not even that tricky to guess it correctly if you've read enough of my posts here.
+It comes up pretty often in posts I make elsewhere on the internet.
+[And, since I initially posted this entry, I have written another where it has come up.]
 But if this were the first thing of mine that you'd ever read, you wouldn't really have anything to go off (I think, anyway) that would indicate whether I'm straight, gay, or something else.
 You might not even know anything about my (relationship to) gender, either, apart from what you might have inferred from the fact that I use a naked Luigi on a dirtbike as my avatar (which is a pretty flimsy ground upon which to build any sort of theory about me).

 I think this is good.

-Most self-styled nudists on the naturist internet make it very obvious exactly what kinds of bodies and what kinds of sex they are attracted to.
-Accounts that post on r/nudism, r/naturism, and other such subreddits also post on subreddits dedicated to various genres of porn and discussions about kink.
-As far as I've seen, most Tumblr blogs (now long defunct) with “nudism” or “nudist” in the description focus entirely on photos of mostly skinny naked cis men or photos of mostly skinny naked cis women, presumably because one group or the other strikes the fancy of the blog operator.
+Most self-styled nudists on the naturist internet make it very obvious exactly what kinds of bodies they are attracted to, and sometimes even what kinds of sex they are interested in.
+Many users that post to r/nudism, r/naturism, and other such subreddits can also be seen, just by looking at their Reddit post history, to also be posting on a different class of subreddits that are dedicated to various genres of porn and/or discussions about kink.
+As far as I've seen, most Tumblr blogs with “nudism” or “nudist” in the description (most of which, since December 17, 2018, are now defunct) would focus entirely on photos of either mostly skinny naked cis men or photos of mostly skinny naked cis women, presumably because one group or the other struck the fancy of the blog operator.
 On TrueNudists.com, “sexual orientation” is a box that you are encouraged to fill in on your profile page.

 This mostly sucks.
 Not entirely, or not in all circumstances necessarily.
 But taken together, all this paints an image of nudism as a sex thing – just another kink or fetish!
 This is aggravating for those who understand, in a way that others perhaps do not that, that nudism does not denote anything sexual, because nudity ≠ sex.